Adolf Kneser

 Adolf Kneser (19 March 1862 – 24 January 1930) was a German mathematician.

-He was born in Grüssow, Mecklenburg, Germany and died in Breslau, Germany (now Wrocław, Poland).
+He was born in Grüssow, Grand Duchy of Mecklenburg-Schwerin and died in Breslau, Germany.

 He is the father of the mathematician Hellmuth Kneser and the grandfather of the mathematician Martin Kneser.

 Kneser is known for the first proof of the four-vertex theorem that applied in general to non-convex curves.

 Kneser's theorem on differential equations is named after him, and provides criteria to decide whether a differential equation is oscillating.
 He is also one of the namesakes of the Tait–Kneser theorem on osculating circles.